The Young Victoria: Development

 For the film's director, King wanted someone "who would steer us away from the traditional BBC-type costume drama," and "make a period film for an MTV audience."
 By chance, someone recommended King watch the 2005 film C.R.A.Z.Y. by French-Canadian filmmaker Jean-Marc Vallée, and became immediately interested in hiring him.
 King offered the job to Vallée on their very first meeting.
-Though at first expressing disinterest, Vallée agreed to direct after reading the script.
+Though at first expressing a lack of interest, Vallée agreed to direct after reading the script.
 He commented, "When I read the script, I saw it's a family drama, a romance, a political plot at the same time."
-Vallee considered Victoria to be a rebel because "she has this attitude, which is you make noise, you want to yell and yell loudly to your parents and all the people, to authority...
+Vallée considered Victoria to be a rebel because "she has this attitude, which is you make noise, you want to yell and yell loudly to your parents and all the people, to authority...
 'I'm going to do it my way.'
 That's what rock 'n' roll is all about.
 That's what I liked about her, this energy.
 [Victoria] was special and had this mystical quality."

 Academy Award-winning costume designer Sandy Powell heard about the script and contacted King, who in turn hired her.
 Powell was given access to Victoria's wedding dress and coronation robes while researching.
+Powell's frequent collaborator, costume cutter Annie Hadley, was hired to produce the costumes.
 Based upon his work on The Lives of Others and his German nationality, Hagen Bogdanski was selected as the director of photography.
 Fellowes enlisted his friend Alastair Bruce's help with the coronation ceremony's historical authenticity, which led to Bruce's employment as the film's historical consultant, his first film credit.